 To be eligible, you must have accumulated at least 600 hours of work in the 52 weeks before your claim.
 This is equivalent to 20 weeks of work at 30 hours a week.

-Also, you will need to get a medical certificate showing you are unable to work.
+Also, you will need a medical certificate showing you cannot work.

 Currently, the government is:

-- Waiving the requirement to provide a medical certificate in order to access EI sickness benefits
+- Waiving the requirement to provide a medical certificate to access EI sickness benefits

 - Waiving the one-week waiting period when you file your claims online and call 1-833-381-2725 or 1-800-529-3742 (TTY)

-If you are sick or in self-isolation or quarantine and are unable to complete your application form, you can call 1-800-622-6232.
+If you are sick or in self-isolation or quarantine and cannot complete your application form, you can call 1-800-622-6232.

 How Much Does EI Sickness Benefit Pay?